-The extracted ancillary data is read through the host interface starting at address 02Ch up to 42Bh inclusive (1024 words).
+The application layer reads the extracted ancillary data through the host interface starting at address 02Ch up to 42Bh inclusive (1024 words).
 This must be done while there is a valid video signal present at the serial input and the device is locked (LOCKED = HIGH).